zerocore0/readest_fork/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the AGPL V3 License.
 See the LICENSE file for details.

 ---